-Luckily, your battery won’t just stop working without giving you a heads up.
-Once the battery for your servo motor falls below 2.8 volts, your controller will generate an error code.
+Fortunately, your battery won’t just stop working without warning.
+If the battery for your Indramat servo motor falls below 2.8 volts, your controller generates an error code.

-While it may be easy to forget, replacing the battery in a servo motor isn’t all that difficult.
-All that you need are a size 10 Torx screwdriver, wrench and torque keys, and a new battery.
+While it’s easy to forget, replacing batteries in Indramat motors isn’t all that difficult.
+All that you need is a size 10 Torx screwdriver, a wrench, torque keys, and a new Indramat battery.

 When replacing the battery, make sure that the power is switched off.
 Do not turn the power back on while you are replacing the battery.
-You should however leave the control voltage on.
+However, you should leave the control voltage on.
 If the battery is removed while the control voltage is switched off, you will have to re-establish the absolute dimension.

 - Remove all Torx screws